-Gerald A. Kroeger
+Gerard A. Kroeger

 He was born March 23, 1930, in Delphos, the son of Edwin A. and Lauretta (Beckman) Kroeger, who both preceded him in death.
 In September 1960, he was united in marriage to Rose Mary Coward, who passed away in August 1978.
 He then married Judith Burnett on March 3, 1979.
 She survives in Delphos.

-Jerry is also survived by a son, Michael (Christa) Kroeger of Delphos; one daughter, Roberta “Robbie” (Jeffrey) McVicker of Columbus; a sister, Janelle (Ed) Friedrich; eight grandchildren, David, Lauren, and Timothy McVicker, Victoria “Tori” (Bryan) Allen, Mark Kroeger, Melania, Maddox, and Mason Kroeger; and one great-grandson, Liam Allen.
+Jerry is also survived by a son, Michael (Christa) Kroeger of Delphos; one daughter, Roberta “Robbie” (Jeffrey) McVicker of Columbus; a sister, Janelle (Ed) Friedrich; eight grandchildren, David, Lauren, and Timothy McVicker, Victoria “Tori” (Bryan) Allen, Mark Kroeger, Melaina, Maddox, and Mason Kroeger; and one great-grandson, Liam Allen.

 He was also preceded in death by three sons, David, Frank, and Edwin Kroeger; and two sisters, Mary Ellen Warnecke and Lenore Klausing.